US Steel put volume heavy and directionally bearish

-Bearish flow noted in US Steel with 13,563 puts trading, or 3x expected.
-Most active are Jan-25 35 puts and Dec-24 35 puts, with total volume in those strikes near 10,900 contracts.
-The Put/Call Ratio is 9.11, while ATM IV is up nearly 13 points on the day.
+Bearish flow noted in US Steel with 15,628 puts trading, or 3x expected.
+Most active are Jan-25 35 puts and 11/29 weekly 41 calls, with total volume in those strikes near 13,000 contracts.
+The Put/Call Ratio is 3.30, while ATM IV is up over 6 points on the day.
 Earnings are expected on February 6th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>